marinburginlab/olfactionGLM/README.md

 ```

 % Let's use run the model selection and fitting procedure
-fn='piriformData.mat'; % Indicate file name with data
+fn='test dataset/piriformData.mat'; % Indicate file name with data
 neuronsToFit=1:10; % e.g, fit 10 first neurons
 fitModel='all'; % Indicate if a specific model is desired (eg., for a position model indicate 'X'), otherwise indicate 'all' to run thorugh the model selection procedure.
 fitGLM_lab(fn,neuronsToFit,fitModel)
-% FOR THIS fn, RESULTS FOR EACH NEURON WILL BE SAVED IN THE piriformData_modelFit/ FOLDER
+% FOR THIS fn, RESULTS FOR EACH NEURON WILL BE SAVED IN THE test dataset/piriformData_modelFit/ FOLDER

 ```

 2 - Estimate the contribution of each variable to the fitted model

 ```
-fnBase = 'piriformData_modelFit/fit_Neuron'; % Indicate basename for neuron fit files
+fnBase = 'test dataset/piriformData_modelFit/fit_Neuron'; % Indicate basename for neuron fit files
 neuronsToFit=8; % e.g, calculate contribution of neuron 8
 parameterContribution(fnBase,neuronsToFit)